nhooyr/neoman/README.md

 - Aware of modern manpages, e.g. sections are not just 1-8 anymore
 - zsh/bash/fish support
 - Can open paths to manpages!
 - Support for multiple languages!
+If you do plan to use multiple languages, checkout the `g:neoman_synopsis` setting to get the c syntax highlighting working.

 ## Install
 Any plugin manager should work fine.